ml-explore/mlx-examples/lora/README.md

 Fine-tuning a large model with LoRA requires a machine with a decent amount of memory.
 Here are some tips to reduce memory use should you need to do so:

+1. Tye quantization (QLoRA).
+You can use QLoRA by generating a quantized model with `convert.py` and the `-q` flag.
+See the [Setup](#setup) section for more details.

-1. Try using a smaller batch size with `--batch-size`.
+2. Try using a smaller batch size with `--batch-size`.
 The default is `4` so setting this to `2` or `1` will reduce memory consumption.
 This may slow things down a little, but will also reduce the memory use.

-2. Reduce the number of layers to fine-tune with `--lora-layers`.
+3. Reduce the number of layers to fine-tune with `--lora-layers`.
 The default is `16`, so you can try `8` or `4`.
 This reduces the amount of memory needed for back propagation.
 It may also reduce the quality of the fine-tuned model if you are fine-tuning with a lot of data.

-3. Longer examples require more memory.
+4. Longer examples require more memory.
 If it makes sense for your data, one thing you can do is break your examples into smaller sequences when making the `{train, valid, test}.jsonl` files.